jordon-ogo/Portfolio/README.md

 # Remove current origin repository
 $ git remote remove origin
 ```

+Or you can download my Portfolio, unzip it and open a git bash in the project directory.

 Then you can install the dependencies either using NPM or Yarn: